-From launch there are three versions of Ford's 1.0-litre EcoBoost petrol engine, an entry-level 124bhp version and two mild hybrids with 124 and 153bhp.
-These three-cylinder petrols are well suited to the Puma's lively character, with the top version offering brisk acceleration from 0-62mph in 8.9 seconds.
+There are two versions of Ford's 1.0-litre EcoBoost petrol engine, namely the entry-level 123bhp with mild-hybrid tech and a six-speed manual or seven-speed automatic gearbox, and a more powerful variant with 153bhp.
+This three-cylinder petrol engine is well suited to the Puma's lively character, with the most powerful version offering brisk acceleration from 0-62mph in nine seconds.
 The mild-hybrid system works effectively to harness the energy usually wasted while slowing down, using it to take some strain off the combustion engine.
 The resulting figures of around 48-50mpg with CO2 emissions ranging between 127-140g/km make the Puma affordable to run for both private and business drivers.

 For buyers who want a Puma with more punch, the Ford Puma ST is also available.
 It uses the same 197bhp engine as the Fiesta ST hot hatch and manages the 0-62mph benchmark sprint in 6.7 seconds.